reachbsr-EKA/admissibility-execution-control/README.md

 These notes provide interpretive bridges into the structural framework without changing the primary evidence hierarchy above.

 ## Research lineage

 The engineering program emerged from a longer independent first-principles inquiry into admissibility, persistence, representation, and constrained continuation.

 That upstream framework was not treated as sufficient on its own.
 It generated a concrete downstream engineering question: how can an adaptive computational system continue changing while preserving the invariants required for coherent operation?

-That question led to a substrate-independent recursive-control architecture that progressed through substantive U.S. patent examination to allowance with all 17 claims allowed.
+That question led to a substrate-independent recursive-control architecture that progressed through substantive U.S. patent examination, allowance of all 17 claims, and issuance as [U.S. Patent No. 12,730,417 B1](https://github.com/reachbsr-EKA/admissibility-execution-control/blob/main/US_Patent_12730417_B1.pdf) on September 8, 2026.

-The work then continued beyond the patent into deterministic continuation and execution-control mechanisms, finite behavioral completion, and a Lean formalization whose defined semantic core is now closed, verified, frozen, and package-integrated at `v0.1.126`.
+The work continued beyond the patent into deterministic continuation and execution-control mechanisms, finite behavioral completion, and a Lean formalization whose defined semantic core is closed, verified, frozen, and package-integrated at `v0.1.126`.

+Those completed milestones subsequently exposed a further engineering problem: how can the identity, execution environment, verification state, provenance, authority, claim correspondence, and epistemic standing of computational or formal artifacts be preserved across recursive continuation?

+The current engineering frontier addresses that problem as a distinct downstream realization.
+It does not reopen the frozen semantic core, and its results acquire standing through their own implementation and verification evidence.

+The longer research horizon considers whether such mechanisms can support independently evolving computational and formal loci whose warranted results propagate without erasure, false attachment, or unsupported authority inheritance.
+Large formal research spaces are one prospective application of this architecture, but no result concerning computational complexity, P vs NP, or any Millennium problem is claimed by the established work.

-The upstream framework remains independently contestable; the patent, implementation, and formalization are intended to be inspectable as separate downstream consequences rather than requiring prior agreement with the ontology.
+The upstream structural framework remains independently contestable.
+The issued patent, engineering implementations, formalization, and subsequent verification work are intended to remain separately inspectable downstream consequences rather than requiring prior agreement with the ontology.

-Earlier working notes documenting the pre-engineering development path are preserved in [`research-lineage/`](./research-lineage/).
+Earlier working material documenting the pre-engineering development path is preserved in [`research-lineage/`](https://github.com/reachbsr-EKA/admissibility-execution-control/tree/main/research-lineage).

 ## Why this is unusual

-The unusual signal is not any single artifact but the convergence of independently developed structural work with separately inspectable engineering, external examination, behavioral completion, and formal closure.
+The unusual signal is not any single artifact or claim.
+It is the emergence of a continuous research-to-engineering lineage in which structurally related results have been realized through different and separately inspectable forms of evidence.

-These downstream checkpoints do not establish the upstream framework as correct, nor do they establish universal generalization.
-They make the trajectory technically inspectable without requiring prior agreement with the framework that generated it.
+The trajectory now includes:

+- an independently developed first-principles structural framework;
+- a substrate-independent recursive-control architecture subjected to substantive U.S. patent examination and issuance;
+- a completed deterministic execution-control implementation with a frozen behavioral target;
+- a finite Lean semantic core with an explicitly bounded and frozen theorem surface; and
+- a subsequent engineering frontier concerned with preserving artifact identity, reproducibility, verification state, provenance, authority, claim correspondence, and epistemic standing across recursive continuation.

+These layers are related by research lineage but are not interchangeable as evidence.

+Patent issuance does not establish the upstream structural framework.
+Engineering success does not prove the ontology.
+Formal verification establishes only what is represented within the stated formal scope.
+Structural interpretation does not inherit the standing of a machine-checked result.
+Active engineering does not acquire the standing of earlier completed milestones merely because it developed from them.

+The purpose of preserving the lineage is therefore not to accumulate mutually reinforcing claims.
+It is to make the transitions between different forms of realization inspectable while keeping their evidentiary boundaries explicit.

+This allows later work to use established results as bounded inputs without silently enlarging what those results establish.

 ## Current status